 Note: NAPLAN testing did not take place in 2020 due to the COVID-19 pandemic.

-Across all schooling year groups (years 3 to 9), a smaller percentage of girls than boys achieved at or above the highest band usually achieved in their year group.

-The 2021 NAPLAN results for literacy provide contrast to the numeracy results.
+Across all year levels, a smaller percentage of girls than boys achieved at or above the highest band usually achieved in their year group.
+This is consistent with the 2021 NAPLAN numeracy results.

 Girls’ mean literacy scores were an average of 18 points higher than boys’ mean scores.
 This is the same as 2021.

 Across all year levels, girls outperformed boys in every literacy assessment area.
 These areas are: